alfonsogmar/curso_data_engineering/README.md

 The transformations have been implemented following a Medallion architecture:
 * The Bronze layer (*sources*, `yaml` files) defines the source Snowflake tables that contain the raw data
 * The Silver layer (*staging*, `SQL` scripts) implements the data cleansing and filtering, as well as other basic preliminary transformations such as column name changes, currency conversions, etc.
-* The Gold layer (*marts*, `SQL` scripts) implements bigger transformations that involve joins and aggregations to generate the data marts, which are the final curated tables for every use case
+* The Gold layer (*marts*, `SQL` scripts) implements more complex transformations that involve joins and aggregations to generate the data marts, which are the final curated tables for every use case

 Used technologies:
 * dbt